On correlation of the 3-fold divisor function with itself: General case of mixed correlations and composite shifts: Proof of Theorem

 \subsection{The case $k=3$ and $\ell,h\ge 1$}

-In this subsection, we demonstrate how to apply our general method developed above to extract the leading order main term for the case $k=3$ and $\ell, h \ge 1$, showing that our answers match with previously conjectured values.
+In this subsection, we demonstrate how to apply our general method developed above to extract the leading order main term for the case $k=3$ and $\ell, h \ge 1$, in particular, deriving the asymptotic \eqref{eq:leadingTermAsymptotic} and showing that our answers match with previously conjectured values.

 Let $k=3$ and fix $\ell, h\ge 1$.
 The procedure from previous subsection gives that

 with

 with the global Euler factor $B_p(s; w_1,w_2)$ given in \eqref{eq:1023} with $k=3$, and local factor